frilo-eth/product-designer-challenge/RATIONALE.md

 **Progressive Disclosure**:
 - Tooltips reveal raw values.
 - Hover on histogram reveals price + % + band meaning.
-- Secondary charts scale in detail only when the user engages.
+- Secondary charts expresses in detail when user engages.

 ---

 #### 5.3 Near-Zero Click Navigation

 Users can:
-- Switch vaults from the left rail
+- Switch vaults from the left rail or the breadcrumbs
-- Switch wallets for treasury vs protocol view
+- Switch wallets for treasury vs protocol view on the user component
-- Expand charts full-screen
-- Navigate between multiple client vaults without losing context
+- Navigate between multiple vaults (or projects) without losing context and with fluid animations
 - Use a simple navbar to jump to other pools instantly

 Everything is reachable in one or two clicks max.
+Nothing below the fold, 900px wide main container, fully responsive, modular and stackable.

 ---